-A Swedish child expert, Anna Wahlgren, describes the 2 week old baby as going through its second birth.
-Before that most newborn babies really don’t do much more than sleep and eat.
+A Swedish child expert, Anna Wahlgren, describes the 2-week-old baby as going through its second birth.
+Before that, most newborn babies really don’t do much more than sleep and eat.
 You might not even see them with their eyes open very often.
 After two weeks, they slowly start to open up to the world outside the womb.
-At six weeks many infants have started to sleep more at night that during the day.
+At six weeks, many infants have started to sleep more at night that during the day.

-As your baby grows older his sleep pattern will become more similar to that of adults.
-At the age of three months, babies sleep some 13-15 hours a day, most of this at night.
-Still this does not have to mean undisturbed sleep for you.
-Most babieswake up at least once or twice every night.
+As your baby grows older, his or her sleep pattern will become more similar to that of adults.
+At the age of three months, babies sleep some 13-15 hours a day, and usually most of this at night.
+Still, this does not have to mean undisturbed sleep for you.
+Most babies wake up at least once or twice every night.

 At some point around or after three months, you should be able to guide your baby towards three naps a day.
 One in the morning, one after lunch and one in the afternoon.
-Try keep the baby asleep for over an hour each time.
+Try to keep the baby asleep for over an hour each time.
 If the baby as slept for over an hour, he should be able to stay awake 1.5 to 2 hours before taking another nap.
 Life suddenly becomes more predictable!

-This way, your baby will go to bed quite early in the evening at around say 8 or 9 pm and should after a while consider it to be night until around 7 am.
+This way, your baby will go to bed quite early in the evening at around say 8 or 9 pm and should, after a while, consider it to be night until around 7 am.
 Mmm, some grown up time in the evening!

 Between 6 and 12 months, babies’ daily sleep will gradually fall to 12 to 14 hours a day and, according to my experience, remain at that amount for quite some time.
-By this time, if your child is healthy he doesn’t need to eat at night any more.
-What he wants may of course be another story…
+By this time, if your child is healthy he doesn’t need to eat at night anymore.
+What he wants may, of course, be another story…

 The number of naps is usually reduced from 3 to 2 at some point during the baby’s second half year, one before lunch and one in the afternoon.
 My babies’ healthcare provider means that babies heading for their first birthday should not sleep after 3 pm to help them be really tired in the evening.
-That did not work with my kids, but it hasn’t been super-important either.
-But I try to make them fall asleep before 3 pm for their last nap.
+That did not work at all with my kids, but it hasn’t been super-important either.
+But I tried to make them fall asleep before 3 pm for their last nap.